kyuQee/kyuqee.github.io/posts/weather-ai-part-2.md

 ```

-Pretty straight forward error handling (Maybe not, it took me a few days to get right so-).
+Pretty straight forward error handling (Maybe not, it took me a few days to get right so&mdash;).
 **cleaning NaNs**, **No empty Selections** etc.

 What is `_slice_coord()`?
 It's to deal with **wrap arounds** (No idea why I added this, I'm the only one who is going to use it anyway).
 Here is the code: